IIVEventGroup/STARE/README.md

 - You can find the metadata file at `data/esot500_metadata.json`, or download it from our dataset page in [[Hugging face]](https://huggingface.co/datasets/NoRealBlank/ESOT500).

+- We also provide some checkpoint files of trackers in [[Hugging face]](https://huggingface.co/datasets/NoRealBlank/ESOT500) to download.

 <br>

 #### Pre-Slice